hoangnahd/BasicsOS/README.md

 ### Lab6: Summary Work

 Summarize and integrate knowledge gained from previous labs, applying concepts to real-world scenarios.\
-Each lab is structured to build upon the knowledge and skills acquired from preceding labs, providing a comprehensive exploration of OS principles and practical applications.

 # Prerequisites
 Access to an Ubuntu environment (physical or virtual machine).\